HomeTriviaMoviesGladiator

 7.

-Most gladiators were not slaves but free volunteers who chose to fight for fame and money.
+Some gladiators were free citizens who voluntarily signed contracts to fight for fame and prize money.

 Click to reveal answer ›